Kuranui College: Inspire time

-In 2020, a new initiative called Inspire time was announced along with the new weekly timetable structure.
-The programme provided two dedicated weekly sessions in the new timetable.
-Both junior and senior students can select two courses each term.
-The purpose of inspire time is to allow for non-curricular activities focused on pathway development for students.
+2020 saw the introduction of the new weekly schedule, called Inspire Time, along with a restructured timetable.
+The programme provided two dedicated weekly sessions in the timetable.
+Both junior and senior students could select two courses each term.
+The purpose of Inspire Time was to allow for non-curricular activities focused on pathway development for students.
 This also allowed for mixed classrooms.
-Inspire time happens on Tuesday and Thursday from 12.30 p.m. to 1.30 p.m.
-During December 2020, Kuranui College received NZ$22,112 for the programme from the Greytown Trust Lands.
+Inspire time happened on Tuesday and Thursday During December 2020, Kuranui College received NZ$22,112 for the programme from the Greytown Trust Lands.